rinoyrk/rinoyrk.github.io/_tabs/about.md

 ---

-Hi, I am a Full-Stack Developer.
-Focused on code quality.
-Passionate to develop challenging projects.
+Greetings, I'm a software engineer dedicated to crafting high-quality code and solving intricate challenges with a passion for elegance.

-> **Current Focus**: Python, React/Next, React Native
+> **Current Focus**: Python, React/Next, Machine Learning

 ## Professional Experience